ashleykleynhans/fb-share-test/README.md

 ### Production Deployment (Nginx Web Server)

-#### Quick Deployment (Automated)
+#### Quick Deployment (Automated) - **RECOMMENDED**

-The easiest way to deploy is using the provided deployment script:
+The easiest way to deploy is using the provided deployment script, which includes automatic Let's Encrypt SSL setup:

 ```bash
 # On your server, navigate to the project directory